or you could belt it like i did

 slice up the sleeves so they’re like flutter sleeves

 I recently bought this racerback tunic/mini-dress thing from Urban for $5, and I realized that it’s basically a cotton tee with a deep scoop neck and an asymmetrical hem.
 The back is longer than the front, and the sides are like cut like wings.
-It’s probably easy to duplicate on a big tee.posted almost 6 years ago
+It’s probably easy to duplicate on a big tee.posted about 6 years ago